Christone007/alx-low_level_programming/0x0A-argc_argv/README.md

 enough practice with this concept in C programming language.

 ## Tasks
-0. Write a program that prints its name
+0. Write a program that prints its name.
+1. Write a program that prints the number of arguments passed to it.

 ## Task Quotes
 Task 0: It ain't what they call you, it's what you answer to
-Task 1:
+Task 1: Silence is argument carried out by other means
+Task 2:

 ## Resources